 Below, you will find the answers to a number of frequently asked questions about the unicameral system in Nebraska.
-If an answer is followed by an asterisk, you may click on the asterisk to view the source material for the information.
 These sources are listed at the bottom of the page in the Select Biography.

 What is a unicameral legislature?